jazware/jazco-dev/_posts/2025-09-26-interning.md

 Previously [I've written](/2024/04/20/roaring-bitmaps) about how I implemented a Graph DB via Roaring Bitmaps, representing relations as a bidirectional pair of sets.

-To support such usecases in this new database, we'd like to represent sets of keys such that you can perform boolean operations on them (intersection, union, difference) relatively quickly even for very large sets (with millions of members).
+To support such use-cases in this new database, we'd like to represent sets of keys such that you can perform boolean operations on them (intersection, union, difference) relatively quickly even for very large sets (with millions of members).

 ## Supporting Larger Keys

 In the original Graph DB, we were only representing user IDs for relationships.
-Since we were graphing follows, blocks, and other such User-to-User relationships, there was a practical maximum for the number of users in the low billions for the time being.
+Since we were graphing follows, blocks, and other such User-to-User relationships, there was a practical maximum for the number of users in the low billions.

 We've continued exploring objects and relationships we'd like to represent as a Graph, and have realized that if we wanted to store e.g. the URIs of all posts a user has liked so we can intersect it with other users' likes, we're going to need a bigger keyspace!

-*There are well over 15 Billion records in the AT Proto Ecosystem, each with a unique AT URI*
+*There are well over 15 Billion records in the AT Proto Ecosystem, each with a unique AT URI!*

 Now our desired keyspace is much larger than can be represented by `uint32` values and so we need to expand to `uint64`.

 Easy enough, let's [use the `uint64` flavor of Roaring Bitmaps](https://github.com/RoaringBitmap/roaring?tab=readme-ov-file#64-bit-roaring) and simply intern URIs and User DIDs as `uint64`s, problem solved, right?

-Wrong.
+Not quite...

 ## Interning Many Things at Once